 A health care professional is much more likely to face disciplinary proceedings for a breach of standards if he or she makes the same mistake or carries out the same unethical conduct more than once, despite warnings.
 Civil claims for compensation are usually about one particular incident of negligent conduct that has caused significant injury and loss to the person bringing the case.

 If you make a complaint, in particular to the Health Care Complaints Commission (HCCC) about things that happen to you in hospital or with your contact with health care professionals, these are all issues that the HCCC will look at to decide what to do about your complaint.

-The Mental Health Act 2007 (NSW) also provides for certain In this Manual, ‘consumer’ refers to someone who receives or has received in the past, mental health or psychosocial support services, such as a patient in a mental health facility or unit, or is a client of a community mental health service whether public or community managed. rights, please see Chapter 4 for more information.
+The Mental Health Act 2007 (NSW) also provides for certain In this manual, a consumer refers to a person with direct experience of a mental illness, and who has received, is receiving or is seeking mental health services from a mental health service provider.
+A consumer may be a patient in a mental health facility or unit and/or, is a client of a community mental health service (whether public or community managed) where they may be receiving mental health care and treatment and/or psychosocial support services. rights, please see Chapter 4 for more information.

 For more information about these rights and the actions you can take if they are breached follow this link.

 Sections relating to your care and treatment under the Act if you are an involuntary patient in NSW deal with things like:

 However, there are no penalties set out in the Mental Health Act 2007 (NSW) if these things don’t happen.
 There is no court, tribunal or other forum you can approach if you believe these requirements have not been followed (that is, the requirement has been ‘breached’), except to general complaints bodies.
 One exception to this may be if you have been unlawfully detained in a Mental Health Facility because there is a serious defect in the process that led to your detention.
 If you think this may have happened you should obtain legal advice from the Mental Health Advocacy Service.